thorntail/thorntail-examples/ribbon-secured/README.md

 Now you can kill and restart one or both of the `time` services, and witness the UI changes.
 You can also `GET` time and event service data, and `POST` new events.

+### Keyclaok Server

+The Keycloak server will launch as part of the test, an import the test-realm.

+There is a user named `bob` with the password of `tall`.